Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 We will cover 3 models:

-- sequential: strongest possible and more difficult to achieve, do not exist in practice
+- sequential: strongest possible and more difficult to achieve, does not exist in practice
   - if `i <_p j` then `i <_m j`, operations of each processor appear in the same order specified by the program that is running.
 - total store order (TSO): model of x86

   ![total_store_order](assets/total_store_order.png)

   - each thread interfaces with the shared memory through a store buffer, so writes can be seen "delayed"
     - if the thread wants to read data that is still in the store buffer then it will read it from there --> the processor sees the data that it has written, even if other threads have not yet seen it
     - otherwise the data is pulled from the shared memory